kubos/kubos/docs/sdk-project-config.rst

 .. json:object:: system

-    :property boolean initAfterFlash: Specifies whether the
-      application should be started as a background daemon on the target device immediately after being flashed
+    :property boolean initAfterFlash: `(Default: false)` Specifies whether the application should be started as a background daemon on the target device immediately after being flashed
-    :options initAfterFlash: Default false
-    :property boolean initAtBoot: Specifies whether the application should be started on the target device during system initialization
-    :options initAtBoot: Default true.
-An init script will be generated with the run level specified by ``runLevel``
+    :property boolean initAtBoot: `(Default: true)` Specifies whether the application should be started on the target device during system initialization.vAn init script will be generated with the run level specified by ``runLevel``
-    :property number runLevel: The priority of the generated init script.
+    :property number runLevel: `(Default: 50.
+Range: 10-99)` The priority of the generated init script.
       Scripts with lower values will be run first
-    :options runLevel: Default: 50.
-Range: 10-99
-    :property string destDir: Specifies flashing destination directory for all non-application files
+    :property string destDir: `(Default: "/home/usr/local/bin")` Specifies flashing destination directory for all non-application files
-    :options destDir: Default /home/usr/local/bin
-    :property string password: Specifies the root password to be used by ``kubos flash`` to successfully connect to the target device
+    :property string password: `(Default: "Kubos123") Specifies the root password to be used by ``kubos flash`` to successfully connect to the target device